The Unwilling Guide

 For the dreams that had been a joy to me, those easeful dreams when the soul went adventuring along untrodden ways, discovering new lands where there was neither let nor hindrance, but castles and forests were mine for the wishing,--these dreams had left me, and I doubted if they would ever come back again, or whether the war had not taken them from me for ever, as it has taken so many good, desirable and wholesome things.

-This quiet, anxious dream of what Martin feared would happen to England in the near future struck me as catching the real spiritual shock of the Great War.
+This quiet, anxious dream of what Martin feared would happen to England in the near future seems to catch the real spiritual shock of the Great War.
 Not invasion, or any physical conflict--it's moral conflict that troubles him most.
-He's right.
-The war and its horrors arose from unquestioning moral certainty--the loyalty to country that Martin's dream questions.
-Of course he longed to crawl back into the moral womb.
+Rightly so.
+The war's horrors arose from unquestioning moral certainty--the loyalty to country that Martin's dream questions.
+Of course he longs to crawl back into the moral womb.
 Too late!

-I don't think the dream trails off, either--it ends just where it wants to.
-Not with the revelation of the strangers' guilt or innocence, or even with their survival or death in that sniperwood, or with his choice, but with his moral dilemma.
+I think the dream ends just where it wants to.
+Unlike a story, it never reveals the strangers' guilt or innocence, never tells if they live or die in that sniper-wood.
+It poses his moral dilemma and ends.
 Many of my own dreams end this way--posing a choice or question for the waking mind to wrestle with, such as Hobbit Sniper, And Then I Woke Up, or Clay Beheader.